csmaller/blog/content/blog/toxic-masculinity.md

 She eventually cheated on me with a friend, and then another guy who got her pregnant and that was that.
 Later I heard she got caught stealing money from the hair salon she worked at in the town we grew up in so, ya know, little victories, big bullets dodged.

 Throughout my 20s and up until I met [Brenda ](https://www.jackalopeadventures.com/blog/the-first-one/)and then later when my second engagement failed and I sort of lost my mind for a while, I thought this way.

+"Whoa she is hot, but SO many red flags.
+Of course I don't care about that because I will look so good with her and only a pussy wouldn't be able to handle her."

+And THAT is what our society values.
+That is part of the toxic masculinity every male in this culture has to deal with.